• Skip to primary navigation

 chicken legs on a plate coated with lime juice and dry rub ready for the grill.

-These grilled BBQ chicken legs do not require much prep and it is an easy to get them ready for the grill!
+These BBQ chicken legs on the grill do not require much prep and they are easy to get ready to cook.

 First the lime juice - I like to hand squeeze the lime over all the chicken here, but if you prefer to juice it with a hand juicer you can do that also.
 This is the easiest because you squeeze the lime juice directly over the legs.